 * Please note*

-The CTG PBS Co-payment program changes will come into effect on 1 July 2021.
+The CTG PBS Co-payment program changes came into effect on 1 July 2021.

 What is changing?

-* A new centralised patient registration database for the program, managed by Services Australia, will go live.
+* A centralised patient registration database for the program, managed by Services Australia.

 * Any PBS prescriber or AHPRA registered Aboriginal and Torres Strait Islander Health Practitioner registered with Medicare as a provider can register eligible Aboriginal and Torres Strait Islander people for the program.

 * Eligible Aboriginal and Torres Strait Islander people can be registered for the program no matter where they live, and regardless of their chronic disease status.

 * Registration of eligible Aboriginal and Torres Strait Islander people will be via the Health Professional Online Services (HPOS)